 A Daily Guide to Living in Beatitude Menu Button

-Blessed are the meek, for they shall inherit the earth.3
+Blessed are the pure of heart, for they shall see God.6

 Daily Devotional: